Updated: 17 Dec 2024, 11:55+01:00

 With that, we did the hard work: we translated our data model into Python-native constructs, namely:

-• Two classes named Todo and List, with attributes and methods inherited from base class Model.
-We will later instantiate these classes to create, read, update, and delete data.
+.
+We will later instantiate these classes to create, read, update, and delete data. - An instance

 6. Optional: define functions to initialize the database and insert sample data